ejasquith/kendal-chess-club/README.md

 ## Strategy Plane

+### Stakeholder Interviews

+In order to inform my decisions in the planning stages of this project, I conducted interviews with a number of potential stakeholders and users.
+These can be found in INTERVIEWS.md

 ### Target Audiences

 The first stage in planning this project was to identify the stakeholders - those being, the site owner and end users of the site.
 End users can further be split up into three categories: